Awesome: JMS' Spider-Man

-- A little while before that, when Morlun has a beaten, exhausted, one-eyed Peter on the ropes and Ezekiel shows up — a recently acquainted mysterious older man sporting Peter's exact powers:
+- A little while before that, when Morlun has a beaten, exhausted Peter on the ropes and Ezekiel shows up — a recently acquainted mysterious older man sporting Peter's exact powers:

 Spider-Man: It's a moment...
 A moment when even Morlun seems taken aback.
 And in that moment, oddly enough, I finally understand what it's like for someone else to look up and see me.
 And it's great.
 Totally, freakin' great.